.Home / New to Reiki / Experienced / Miscellaneous / Training / Contact

 Encouraged by Hiroshi Doi, she and her son began to teach this method and called this style Jikiden Reiki.

-When she attended part of the URRI 2000 conference in Kyoto, Yukio wanted to introduce me to her so she could thank me.
-As I approached her sitting outside the conference room, from about 8 feet away I began to feel I had moved into a very powerful Reiki field of energy, unlike any I had felt before.
+When she attended part of the URRI 2000 conference in Kyoto, Yukio was asked to introduce me to her so she could thank me personally.
+As I approached her sitting outside the conference room, from about 8 feet away I began to feel I had moved into a very powerful field of energy, unlike any I had felt before.
 I am not sure if this was her intention and since then I have been able to retain this energy and pass it on to others.
-I had a brief pleasant talk with Yamaguchi-sensei through Yukio and told her how honoured I was to meet a person who had spent almost all her life with Reiki.
-Later in the seminar, she and her son explained her experiences with Hayashi-sensei and had some photos to share.
-One of the attendees shared this with me on video and I may be including this with my Komyo Reiki classes.
+I have since experienced her much stronger Reiki energy and thus came to realise what I was sensing on that day was her own natural energy, what I tend to call a person's Highest Ki.
+I have since always wondered why other Reiki people who met her or trained with her have never talked of her wonderful personal energy.

 Yamaguchi-sensei speaking at URRI 2000, Kyoto

-Yamaguchi-sensei passed away in the summer of 2003 and it seems that her son now runs the school.
-He is very strict on making students adhere to his exact methods and the training is expensive.
-When he learned of my invitation to sponsor Inamoto-sensei at my URRI 2002 conference in Toronto, he sent a very negative letter to me and other well known masters, including Doi-sensei and William Rand, denouncing Inamoto-sensei's right to teach, even though when I met the 2 of them (Hyakuten and Tadao) in 2000 they were both introduced to me as the 2 master level students of Yamaguchi-sensei.
-In fact Inamoto-sensei was already teaching at this time.
-Since all of us had met Inamoto-sensei and Yamaguchi-sensei in person and knew of their personal character and attitudes, we simply ignored this very un-Reiki tactic.
-However, in order to step away from the Jikiden system, Inamoto-sensei renamed his school to Komyo Reiki Kai, and made a few changes.
+In 2002 when Tadao learned of my invitation to sponsor Hyakuten at my URRI 2002 conference in Toronto, he sent a very negative letter to me and other well known masters, including Doi-sensei and William Rand, denouncing Hyakuten's right to teach, even though when I met the 2 of them (Hyakuten and Tadao) in 2000 they were both introduced to me as the 2 master level students of Yamaguchi-sensei.
+In fact Hyakuten was already teaching at this time.
+Since my friends and I had met Hyakuten and Yamaguchi-sensei in person and knew of their personal character and attitudes, we simply ignored this very un-Reiki tactic, as did Mr. Doi and Rand.
+However, in order to step away from the Jikiden system, Hyakuten renamed his school to Komyo Reiki Kai (now called Komyo Reiki Do), and made other changes.

 .